ioanev/ompss-2-tutorial/README.md

 #### Initialization & Computation

 One of the characteristics of the cluster version of OmpSs, aside from its memory model, is its more strict data-flow semantics over traditional OmpSs.
-Having said that, it requires the programmer to specify exactly all the memory accesses that happen inside a task in its dependency list, without allowing the use of defining only a subset of the them.
-If the program is not annotated correctly, proper ordering will not be enforced between tasks and wrong results will most probably be observed.
+Having said that, it requires the programmer to specify all the memory accesses that happen inside a task in its dependency list, without allowing the use of defining only a subset of the them.
+If the program is not annotated correctly, proper ordering will not be enforced between tasks and incorrect results will likely be observed.

-From the above statements, it can be deduced that any OmpSs@Cluster program is a correct shared memory OmpSs program as well, but not vice versa.
-As far as the current application is concerned, the initialization and computation sections are compatible between the traditional and the cluster version of OmpSs, as the relevant code blocks were initially profoundly annotated.
+From the above statements, it can be deduced that any OmpSs-2@Cluster program is a correct shared memory OmpSs-2 program as well, but not vice versa.
+As far as the current application is concerned, the initialization and computation sections are compatible between the traditional and the cluster version of OmpSs-2, as the relevant code blocks were initially profoundly annotated.

 #### Verification